vandalousy/cabinet-dentaire/README.md

 cabinet-dentaire
 ================
-vandal.lousy is just a nick name ,my name's mohamed and my projet is to carry out a php and firebird software for dental clinics.Actually the main task is the appointments manangement.
+vandal.lousy is just a nick name ,my name's mohamed and my projet is to carry out a php and firebird/mysql software for dental clinics.Actually the main task is the appointments manangement.
 The raison why i choose php is because it's multi platforme.

 Planning the application: Design
 ===============================
 First screen : Appointement list for a given day (today by default)
 ---------------------------------------